The Aims of the Fund

 On receipt of the completed application we will advise of an announcement date and follow up with any points of clarification.

 The panel is made up from those on the working group of the Love Luton campaign.
-The panel meets at least six times a year.
+The panel meets at least four times a year.

 All applications will be checked against the fund’s criteria and only those that clearly meet the criteria will be presented to the panel.
 The funders reserve the right to decline or accept any application according to the decision of the awards panel.
 There is no right of appeal against any decision made.